Ahshaam/Star-Type-ML/README.md

 Data Collection, Cleanup, and Exploration
 Data Source and Selection
 I utilized the satellite Hipparcos' star catalog dataset for the analysis, chosen for its accuracy and real data.
-The data spans from 1989 to 1993, collected via satellite, which provides many different measurments and other types of data for over 50 thousand different stars.
+The data spans from 1989 to 1993, collected via satellite, which provides many different measurements and other types of data for over 50 thousand different stars.
 Data Collection Process
 * Source: Hipparcos Satellite dataset
 * Coverage: Star Sprectral Type Predictions